openworm/owmeta/docs/rdf_details.rst

     <http://openworm.org/entities/Entity_modulates/5> <http://openworm.org/entities/SimpleProperty/value> <http://openworm.org/entities/Entity_interactsWith/2>

-RDF structure for |pow|
+RDF structure for |owm|
 =======================

-For most use cases, it is (hopefully) not necessary to write custom queries over the RDF graph in order to work with |pow|.
+For most use cases, it is (hopefully) not necessary to write custom queries over the RDF graph in order to work with |owm|.
 However, if it does become necessary, it will be helpful to have an understanding of the structure of the RDF graph.
 Thus, a summary is given below.

 For all :class:`DataObjects <.DataObject>` which are not :class:`Properties <.Property>`, there is an identifier of the form